Immediate Assistance

 What is a certificate of good standing?

-Depending on where you are, a certificate of good standing is also sometimes called a certificate of existence, status, authorization, or compliance.
-This documentation essentially confirms that your business is legally registered in the state and is authorized to do business there.
+Depending on where you are, a certificate of good standing is also sometimes called a good standing certificate, certificate of existence, status, authorization, or compliance.
+This documentation essentially confirms that your business is legally registered with the state and is authorized to do business there.
 Additionally, it shows that your business has paid its taxes, filed all required documents, and complied with all regulations that apply in the state.

-This is where the certificate of good standing gets its name, as it acts as proof that the business has been following all requirements and is in “good standing” with the state it does business in.
+This is where the certificate of good standing gets its name, as it acts as proof that the business has been following all requirements and is in “good standing” with the state it does business.
 The types of business entities that can obtain a certificate of good standing are:

 • Corporations (including S-corps and C-corps)